 student chapter of the Optical Society of America (OSA).

 The Physics Department sports a brand-new web site.

 The new site unifies the Department and the University sites with a common look, feel and branding.

-details of the JRM lab's recent expansion of our ultrafast laser facilities.
+details of the JRM researchers' accomplishments.
 Read the